Courses Offered by Graduate Orthodontics

 The course consists of an alternating series of classroom seminars and visits to the private practice offices of adjunct orthodontic faculty members.
 From the lecture series, residents will be able to understand the basic principles of starting an orthodontic practice versus entering into an existing practice.
 Seminars will address such topics as developing a financial office plan, legal implications of contracts, practice valuation and many other topics relevant to building and maintaining a practice.

 A comprehensive review of fundamental principles and subject matter relating to the science and practice of orthodontics.
-The purpose of the course is to integrate core information in the field of orthodontics and serve to assist in the preparation for the Phase II examination of the American
+The purpose of the course is to integrate core information in the field of orthodontics and serve to assist in the preparation for the written examination of the American Board of Orthodontics.

 Class consists of case presentations with pre-treatment and progress records.
 A detailed discussion of diagnosis, treatment plans (pros/cons), treatment choice and rationale, treatment mechanics, progress and outcomes to date is performed.
 The selected cases are reviewed critically to assess the effect treatment planning, treatment mechanics, and patient compliance has on the treatment outcome.